kaiuechi/flatiron-microorganism-classification/README.md

 The final model's predictive ability is sufficient for applications requiring rapid identification of microorganisms between the model's 10 categories.
 An example of this would be determining antibiotic resistance for patients in septic shock as a result of a bacterial infection.

-If the model is either available locally or hosted as a webapp, a technician would be able to recieve results immediately after the extracted image data is sent.
+If the model is either available locally or hosted as a webapp, a technician would be able to receive results immediately after the extracted image data is sent.

 An important caveat is that the model is less effective at predicting Spirogyra compared to other genera.
 The graph below visualizes this difference.
 It is important to keep this limitation in mind, as other methods of identification may be preferable in situations where detecting microorganisms of the Spirogyra genus is critical.